rosenloecher-it/enocean-mqtt-bridge/README.md

   - Eltako FUD61NP(N)-230V (dimmer)
       - Switch ON/OFF and get notifications about state changes.
 Delivers dim state in %.
       - Configuration class: `src.device.fud61_actor.Fud61Actor`
+      - Special switch device (`src.device.fud61_simple_switch.Fud61SimpleSwitch`) to have rocker switches without dimming functionality!
+(If you teach in rocker switches directly to an Eltako FUD61NP(N), the switches are used for dimming too, which means all real manual button presses must be timed more or less precisly to NOT trigger the dimming.
+My 4 year old daughter does not get this right always.
+There is no MQTT connection involved.)
   - NodOn SIN-2-2-01 (2-channel ON/OFF lighting relay switch):
       - Switch and get notifications about state changes.
       - Configuration class: `src.device.nodon_sin22_actor.NodonSin22Actor`